pkhoueiry/wes_somatic_gatk/README.md

 WES Somatic scatter-gather pipeline

-This pipeline runs by just invoking run.sh <projectDirectory> in command line. the <projectDir> should have the following structure:
+This pipeline runs by just invoking run.sh /path/to/projectDir in command line. the projectDir should have the following structure:

     1- "fastq" directory which contains FASTQ files.
 FASTQ files should have the following naming style: sampleName_R1.fastq.gz and sampleName_R2.fastq.gz